celealarcon/from_future/README.md

 First => Text, default is "Renuncia"

-Second => Time, interval in second, default is 0.5
+Second => Float, interval in second, default is 0.5

 ## Example